Convert RLA to JFIF

 The JPEG File Interchange Format (JFIF), developed by the Joint Photographic Experts Group, is a standardized method of storing and transferring JPEG-compressed images.
 Introduced in 1991, JFIF ensures compatibility and interoperability among different platforms and applications.
 It is extensively used in digital imaging and multimedia for efficient image compression, which reduces file size without significant loss of quality.
 As a widely adopted format, JFIF supports a range of devices and software, making it a cornerstone in computer graphics and online image sharing.

-You will be redirected to the download page to see the conversion status and download your JFIF file.
+You will be redirected to the download page to obtain the JFIF image.

 Rotate RLA to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to JFIF.